My5z0n/AlcoholRecognition/README.md

 # AlcoholRecognition
-Deep Learning Projekt for PUG at Gdansk Universitiy Of Technologu
+Deep Learning Projekt for PUG at Gdansk Universitiy Of Technology